cakephp/docs/en/models/data-validation.rst

 Dynamically change validation rules
 ===================================

-Using ``$validate`` property to declare validation rules is a good way of defining statically rules for each model.
-Nevertheless there are cases when you want to dynamically add, change or remove validation rules from the predefined set.
+Using the ``$validate`` property to declare validation rules is a good way of statically defining rules for each model.
+Nevertheless, there are cases when you want to dynamically add, change or remove validation rules from the predefined set.

 All validation rules are stored in a ``ModelValidator`` object, which holds every rule set for each field in your model.
 Defining new validation rules is as